slimgroup/TimeProbeSeismic.jl/README.md

 # Cite us

-Please use the fllowing citation if you use our software
+Please use the following citation if you use our software:

 ```
 @unpublished {louboutin2021SEGulm,